-The observed time points $t_{i1},\dots,t_{i,L_{i}+1}$ (and $L_{i}$) should be indexed by the sample size $n$; however it is suppressed for the notational convenience.
-Suppose now that the interpolated functions $\hat{X}_{1},\dots,\hat{X}_{n}$ are obtained.
+The observation time points $t_{i1},\ldots,t_{i,L_{i}+1}$ (and $L_{i}$) should be indexed by the sample size $n$, however, this is suppressed for the notational convenience.
+Suppose now that the interpolated functions $\hat{X}_{1},\ldots,\hat {X}_{n}$ are obtained.
 Then, we may estimate the covariance kernel $K(s,t)$ by